OleksandrBuchek/ng-concepts/articles/zero-boilerplate-functional-side-effects/zero-boilerplate-functional-side-effects.md

 export const createInstance = <TValue>(storeFactory: new () => TValue): TValue => new storeFactory();
 ```

-### Let's see this in action
+### rxRequest

-As we already stated, dynamic context binding with `runInInjectionContext` truly shines when proper abstractions are created.
-Let's create one of these needed to handle a request and encapsulate the injection orchestration under the hood.
-We will call this helper function `rxRequest`, as an analogy to `rxMethod` from NgRx:
+As we mentioned earlier, dynamic context binding with runInInjectionContext becomes truly powerful when proper abstractions are created.
+Let's build a helper function to handle HTTP requests and encapsulate the injection orchestration behind the scenes.
+We'll call this helper function rxRequest, similar to rxMethod from NgRx:

 ```ts
 export interface RequestStore {
   setError(error: AppError<HttpErrorResponse> | null): void;
   setRequestStatus(status: RequestStatus): void;